DimensionDweller/pix2pix_historical_A2_image_restoration/README.md

 The GAN loss ensures that the generated images are not only realistic but also indistinguishable from real images.

 ### Weighted L1 Loss

+The weighted L1 loss is a specially designed loss for this project that combines different aspects of image quality.

 1. **Standard L1 Loss**: Measures the absolute difference between the generated image and the real image.